I’m a mom/wife/sister/friend/aunt/daughter/niece/granddaughter whose life has been turned upside down.

 On November 12, 2015 we were able to bring my son home again and he was able to live with us for over a year until his passing, suddenly, on January 30, 2017 at the age of 2 and a half.

 Our journey through this new “abnormal” life involving doctors, nurses, and medical terminology (which quickly become part of our daily vocabulary) has been going on for a while, and will continue even now.
-We’re going through a lot, everything that comes with the ups and downs of the last 3 years…anxiety, depression, grief, PTSD (my “chill pills”, as I like to call them, have been a saving grace!)
-IVF with PGD is in our near future and I know that will bring a whole other bag of emotions (just wait for posts while I’m jacked up on hormones….those should be quite interesting!
-I’ll warn you now.)
+We’re going through a lot, everything that comes with the ups and downs of the last few years…anxiety, depression, grief, PTSD (my “chill pills”, as I like to call them, have been a saving grace!)

 I enjoy talking about my son.
 Sometimes it’s easier than others…sometimes I laugh and smile, other times I cry and can’t speak.
 I never want to shy away from sharing what my husband, Bear, and I are going through which is why I wanted to start this blog.
 It may be a nice venting session!